Niklus/react-notes/readme.md

 - you can assign a JSX element to a variable
 - you can return a JSX element from a function
 - Use self-closing syntax for self-closing elements in JSX
+- Comments in JSX use the following syntax: {/_comment_/}
+- When returning nothing from a component, make sure to return null;
+- Conditional rendering allows you to return different Elements based on props (or other conditions).
+- Spreading attributes in JSX allows you to take all the props (or a portion of the props) and pass them down to the element being rendered without having to write all the props one by one.
+- Spreading attributes is mostly used when building UI Kits.

 ## JSX Expressions